Nonreversal and nonrepeating quantum walks: Definition

 where the global phase factor can be dropped.
-Fig.~\ref{fig:sawalks} shows examples of typical probability distribution arising from a non-reversal and a non-repeating quantum walk.
-The non-reversal walk displays a greater average radial distance from the origin than the non-repeating walk.
+Fig.~\ref{fig:sawalks} shows examples of typical probability distribution arising from a nonreversal and a nonrepeating quantum walk.
+The nonreversal walk displays a greater average radial distance from the origin than the nonrepeating walk.
 This is quantified in section~\ref{sec:numerics}.
-In both cases, the dynamics are similar for all initial conditions, tracing out roughly a diamond shape, larger for the non-reversal walk, with peaks at each corner.
+In both cases, the dynamics are similar for all initial conditions, tracing out roughly a diamond shape, larger for the nonreversal walk, with peaks at each corner.
 The initial condition determines the height and number of distinctive peaks.
-In the case of the non-reversal walk, it is possible to see a smaller square insider the larger outer diamond that is characteristic of this walk.
-In the case of the non-repeating walk, the outline of the possible sites that the walk can have reached after $t$ steps is given by a square with sides of length $t$ ($t+1$) if $t$ is even (odd) centered on the origin with the sides parallel to the $x$ and $y$ axes.
-However, it can be seen from Fig.~\ref{fig:sawalks}(b) that the characteristic shape of the peaks of the probability amplitude for this walk is also a diamond, as in the non-reversal case, and with dimensions much smaller than $t$.
+In the case of the nonreversal walk, it is possible to see a smaller square insider the larger outer diamond that is characteristic of this walk.
+In the case of the nonrepeating walk, the outline of the possible sites that the walk can have reached after $t$ steps is given by a square with sides of length $t$ ($t+1$) if $t$ is even (odd) centered on the origin with the sides parallel to the $x$ and $y$ axes.
+However, it can be seen from Fig.~\ref{fig:sawalks}(b) that the characteristic shape of the peaks of the probability amplitude for this walk is also a diamond, as in the nonreversal case, and with dimensions much smaller than $t$.